 When first introduced into the home aquarium, they may hide for some time, so be patient.
 These fish are often found in shoals.
 Therefore, it is highly recommended to keep them in groups of five or more.
 This way, you will see how they behave naturally.
 Otherwise, Panda Loach will be stressed and may even hide all its life.

 Talking about water, it is very important to maintain the proper parameters to take care of this fish.
 Make sure you maintain the temperature 68° to 75° F (20° to 23.9° C).
 A higher temperature can be tolerated temporarily but only with extremely high oxygen content.

-The alkalinity of the water should be also maintained at a pH level of 6.5 – 7.5 For Panda Loach it is required an aquarium with heavy water flow (10-15x turnover per h), clear and very clean water is also suggested.
+The alkalinity of the water should also be maintained at a pH level of 6.5 – 7.5.
+Panda Loach, it is required an aquarium with heavy water flow (10-15x turnover per h).
+Clear and very clean water is also suggested.

 This fish is sensitive to declines in water quality since its natural habitat is in shallow, clear, and heavy flow water.
 Regular aquarium maintenance and maximum oxygen saturation are an absolute necessity.
 Therefore, you will need an oxygen pump.

 This fish does not require lightning specifications, although moderate to high lightning is suggested in order to help the growth of algae and biofilm layer to feed this fish.

 Panda Loach Breeding: Tips for Sexing and Breeding

 Panda Loach fish is considered to be very hard to breed in the home aquarium.
 Mature females are more likely to be heavier-bodied compared to males, and if looking forward to sexing, you should keep them in groups of 4+ fish.